 The fresh financial start that bankruptcy affords you gives you a chance to restore your credit and prove to creditors that you are financially reliable.
 You may have plans to eventually buy a home or car or start a business.
 Whatever your next steps are, a good credit score will probably help.

 In this article, we will explore what you can do now to begin rebuilding your credit after bankruptcy.
 To learn more, contact the Law Office of Jack G. Lezman, PLLC today.

 Bankruptcy will adversely affect your credit, but it is neither a permanent or unchangeable condition.
 If you filed for Chapter 13 bankruptcy, your bankruptcy will be on your credit report for seven years.
 If you filed for Chapter 7 bankruptcy, your bankruptcy will stay on your credit report for ten years.

 Chances are that your credit prior to filing for bankruptcy was in bad shape.
-The bankruptcy, in addition to the unpaid bills and credit cards on your credit report, combined to damage your credit.
+Unpaid bills and credit card balances on your credit report have likely already damaged your credit.